 Guadalajara is home to 40% of Mexico’s IT industry and a well-educated community.
 There are 16 research institutes and 12 universities that produce more than 8,000 technical and engineering graduates per year in the state.

-Not far from the US frontier, this community’s forgotten jewel is host to some cool cultural events and natural scenery.
+Not far from the U.S border, this community’s forgotten jewel is host to some cool cultural events and natural scenery.
 Monterrey, like Guadalajara, has great potential for technical growth and has taken time to spend, create, and promote outsourcing opportunities in the IT industry.

 Monterrey is also home to Monterrey Institute of Technology and Higher Studies and has unique programs that bring together developers.

 Tijuana’s popularity is owed to its sin-city-type party zone image, but it has transformed this picture into a more serious industrial hub.
 According to the Financial Times, the area has strategically exploited its prime position to take advantage of investment prospects and become a collaborator of the U.S. tech space.